Blastoise/Cheque-Verification/README.md

 To do so, execute the following command:

-> cd cheque-verification && pip3 install -r requirements.txt
+> cd Cheque-Verification && cd cheque-verification && pip3 install -r requirements.txt

 Now we need to install all the required packages mentioned in **_package.json_** under **_cheque-verification-server_**.